Burns, Cpl. William E. Jr.

 During the spring of 1943, gasoline was being stolen that was used for operating vehicles used by the POWs.
 Eleven Filipinos were caught stealing gasoline by the Japanese.
 They were strung up by their thumbs with their toes barely touching the ground.
 The POWs were made to sit in front of the Filipinos on steps and the Japanese sat at tables.
 One Filipino was released and was beaten kicked, and cut.
 The more the Japanese drank, the worse it got.
 The POWs were forced to watch as pieces of wood were pushed into the men's rectums.
 When he screamed the Japanese laughed.
 The Japanese did this to each of the Filipinos while the Americans were forced to watch.
 By morning, only three Filipinos were alive.
 Two of the Filipinos were beheaded and the remaining man was told to run.
 As he ran, they used him for rifle practice.

 The scrap metal portion of the detail ended in early 1943 and most of the POWs were sent to Cabanatuan.
-It appears that a small detachment of POWs may have continued working well into 1943, but this has not been verified.
+It appears that a small detachment of POWs may have continued working well into 1943.

 While working on this detail, Bill was one of five men selected, by the Japanese, to be sent to the hospital because of illness.
 Bill, Edrow Singletary, and Charles Peterson, another former Illinois National Guardsman, were considered so ill that they were placed in isolation.
 According to Capt.
 Harold Collins of the 192nd, Cpl.
 William Edison Burns died on Friday, July 3, 1942, from malaria and yellow jaundice at Camp Olivas.
 The document written during the war at Bilibid Prison states Burns died at Camp Olivas between the 6 and 10-kilometer markers of the Apayao River.

 After his death, Sgt.
 Bob Peterson and Pvt.
 Harry Noworul – both of B Company – convinced the Japanese to allow them to bury Bill, Edrow Singletary, and Charles Peterson, outside of San Fernando.
-The two men carried his body over a kilometer from the town where they buried him in a secluded spot.
+The two men carried his body over a kilometer from the town to the cemetery where they buried him in the cemetery.
+In all, ten other men from the detail would be buried in the cemetery.

 After the surrender of Bataan and Corregidor, the Burns family received a message from the War Department in May.